carlocabrera/giphy-search/README.md

 **Instuctions:**
 1. First enter the topic of your choosing into the form and create a  Gif button.
 2. Then click on the gif button to view Gifs.
+3. Click on gif to activate.
+4. Click again to pause.